daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 ### Output Formatting

-By default an ExprTk expression renders its numeric result with the shortest round-trip representation: `3.14`, `42`, `1.5e+10`.
-For controlled output — padding, precision, fixed decimal places, hex, time durations — append a **format spec** to the expression with `~`:
+By default an ExprTk expression renders its result with the shortest round-trip representation: `3.14`, `42`, `1.5e+10` for numbers, the raw string for text.
+For controlled output — padding, alignment, precision, fixed decimals, hex, time durations, dates — append a **format spec** to the expression with `~`:

 ```
 (?= formula ~ spec )